 In October 2018, the Company granted 105,398 non-qualified stock options ("NQOs") under the 2012 Equity Incentive Plan to an existing Class B unit holder.
 The fair value of the NQOs have been derived using the Black-Scholes method with the following assumptions: Strike price of \$13.97, Risk Free rate of 2.94% (5-year treasury rate), expiration of 5 years and volatility of 32.7%.
 Additionally, the calculation of the compensation expense assumes a forfeiture rate of 1.0%, based on historical experience.
 These NQOs will vest and settle in the form of Class B units of SLP.
-One third of the NQOs will vest and settle on each of the first, second and third anniversaries of the grant date.
+These NQOs were exercised in September 2023, resulting in the issuance of 22,070 Class B shares and 83,328 units being returned to the 2012 Equity Incentive Plan.